 Portrait

-Ms. Pritchett brings more than 25 years of global leadership experience and demonstrated success improving operations and expanding product portfolios through innovation and growth strategies in industrial, electronics and aerospace industries.
-Ms. Pritchett is currently the President, Aperture Solutions - U.S. at Cornerstone Building Brands, Inc, the largest manufacturer of exterior building products in North America.
-Prior to her current role, Ms. Pritchett served as President, Americas Aerospace, a division of Hexcel Corporation, a leading producer of carbon fiber reinforcements and resin systems, and the world leader in honeycomb manufacturing for the commercial aerospace industry.
+Ms. Pritchett brings more than 25 years of global leadership experience and demonstrated success improving operations and expanding product portfolios through innovation and growth strategies in industrial, electronics, and aerospace industries.
+Ms. Pritchett is the former President, Aperture Solutions - U.S. at Cornerstone Building Brands, Inc., the largest manufacturer of exterior building products in North America, a position she held from August 2022 through June 2024.
+From 2018 to 2022, she served as President, Americas Aerospace, a division of Hexcel Corporation, a leading producer of carbon fiber reinforcements and resin systems, and the world leader in honeycomb manufacturing for the commercial aerospace industry.
 Prior to Hexcel, Ms. Pritchett spent 22 years in various roles of increasing responsibility with DuPont.

-Ms. Pritchett received her Bachelor of Science in chemical engineering from Penn State University and an MBA from Goizueta Business School at Emory University.
+Ms. Pritchett received her Bachelor of Science in Chemical Engineering from Penn State University and an MBA from Goizueta Business School at Emory University.
 She also has leadership training from the Harvard Business School Leadership Program and Women in Governance Program at UCLA.

 Portrait